Deploy Zerto disaster recovery on Azure VMware Solution

 How is Zerto supported?

-Zerto disaster recovery is a solution that is sold and supported by Zerto.
+Zerto disaster recovery is a solution sold and supported by Zerto.
 For any support issue with Zerto disaster recovery, always contact Zerto support.